"Only the greatest fight for what they believe in, taking on people and institutions and closed minds because the battle is important.

 He is a unique Canadian whose reach goes far beyond his sport.

-For his athletic achievements, ethical leadership, and contribution to society, Tewksbury has received five honorary degrees, the Queens’s Jubilee Silver Medal, the Meritorious Service Medal from the Governor General of Canada and most recently, a Muhammad Ali Humanitarian Award for Gender Equality.
+For his athletic achievements, ethical leadership, and contribution to society, Tewksbury has received five honorary degrees, the Queens’s Jubilee Silver Medal, the Meritorious Service Medal and a Muhammad Ali Humanitarian Award for Gender Equality.
+Most recently, Mark was appointed Companion of the Order of Canada, the nation’s highest civilian honor.
+At any given time, there is a limit of 165 Canadians that carry this distinction and honour.